 No more than 6 hours of credit in economics can be earned with internships.
 This course cannot be repeated for credit.

 Registration for this course follows an atypical process.
-Before registering, you must find an internship and come to an agreement with the workplace sponsor.
-You should then submit the following documents to the course instructor (email Dr. Jason Dunick to request internship application forms):
+Before registering, you must find an internship and come to an agreement with the workplace sponsor about the approximate amount of hours you will work during the semester.
+After you have an offer in hand with a work schedule, you should complete the internship for credit application available by emailing the internship coordinator, Prof. Jason Dunick at email@example.com.

-Once the course instructor has approved this documentation, you will be granted permission to register.
-Each student must complete the required paperwork in full.
+Please submit this application along with the supporting paperwork to the ECON 398 course instructor prior to the start of the semester.
+Once the application is approved, you will then be given the experiential learning agreement packet for both you and your employer to complete.
+Each student must complete this required paperwork in full prior to registration.
 Please note that registration for this course is bound by the same registration deadlines which are relevant for all other courses at George Mason University.
-Please be sure to leave ample time to complete the required work before the deadline to add courses.
+Please be sure to start the application process before the deadline to add courses.

 This is a pass/fail course and students are evaluated based on three components: